 House Bill 487 has been moving through the process quickly.
 The bill only had two committees of reference.
-The bill was referred to the House Criminal Justice Committee and to the House Judiciary Committee.
-The bill has passed both committees unanimously.
-The bill passed the House Criminal Justice Subcommittee 15-0.
-The bill passed the second committee of reference as a committee substitute 19-0.
-CS/HB 487 passed on the House floor 115-0 and was sent to the Florida Senate.
-The Senate has referred the bill to Senate Rules Committee.
+The bill was referred to the House Criminal Justice Committee and to the House Judiciary Com-

 The bill deals with derelict vessels and has been supported by the Fish and Wildlife Conservation Commission.

 The goal of the legislation is to eliminate the number of trips law enforcement must make to meet statutory requirement to remove a derelict vessel.

 The Senate Bill is comparable.
 The Senate Bill has received three committees of reference, Senate Environment and Natural Resources, Senate Criminal Justice, and Senate Rules.
 The bill was on the Sente Environment and Natural Resources Committee agenda January 10th.
 The bill passed 7-0.
-The bill is now up in its second committee of reference, Senate Criminal Justice Committee.
-The bill is scheduled to be heard January 30th.
+The bill passed the Senate Criminal Justice Committee with a vote of 8-0.
+The next stop for the bill is the Senate Rules Committee.
+The next Senate Rules Committee is February 8th.
+The agenda for that meeting has not been released as of the writing of this report.